JuliaDynamics/LagrangianDescriptors.jl/docs/src/index.md

 ## Current state

-The package is still in an embrionary phase and currently accepts differential equations of the type `ODEProblem` or `RODEProblem`.
+The package is still in an embrionary phase and currently accepts differential equations of the type `ODEProblem` and `RODEProblem`.
 Problems of the type `SDEProblem` will be implemented soon.
 Other problems will come eventually.

 The plot recipe works for some types of collections of initial conditions (e.g. a `AbstractVector{<:Number}`, for scalar problems, and `AbstractMatrix{<:AbstractVector{<:Number}}` with the `AbstractVector` of length two, for two-dimensional problems).
 More general and flexible plot recipes will also be implemented.

 ## Roadmap

 What is currently missing:
-1. Support for other types of problems, e.g. `SDEProblem`, `RODEProblem`, mixed differential-algebraic equations, etc.;
+1. Support for other types of problems, such as `SDEProblem`, mixed differential-algebraic equations, etc.;
 1. A more flexible plot recipe;
 1. Improve the documentation with more examples;
 1. Maybe an adaptive method to refine the set `uu0` of initial conditions!;